-- (a) CAD shall implement the plan for periodic reappraisal of property approved by the board of directors under Section 6.05 (i). - (b) The plan provides for annual reappraisal of selected industrial property appraised by the CAD.
+- a) CAD shall implement the plan for periodic reappraisal of property approved by the board of directors under Section 6.05 (i). - (b) The plan provides for annual reappraisal of selected industrial property appraised by the CAD.
 The CAD has a professional services contract with Capitol Appraisal Group, LLC.
-(CAG) to appraise these properties for the CAD. - (1) Identifying properties to be appraised: Industrial properties are identified as part of the appraiser's physical inspection process each year and through submitted data by the property owner.
+(CAGL) to appraise these properties for the CAD. - (1) Identifying properties to be appraised: Appraisal of properties is limited to those indicated in the contract with the appraisal district, unless additionally requested by the appraisal district.
+Newly discovered properties will be discussed with the appraisal district to confirm they are to be appraised by Capitol Appraisal.
+Industrial properties are identified as part of the appraiser's physical inspection process each year and through submitted data by the property owner.
 The appraiser may also refer to legal documents, photography and other descriptive items. - (2) Identifying and updating relevant characteristics of each property in the appraisal records: The appraiser identifies and updates relevant characteristics through the inspection process.
 Confidential rendition, assets lists, and other confidential data also provide additional information.
 Subject property data is verified through previously existing records and through published reports. - (3) Defining market areas in the district: Market areas for industrial properties tend to be regional, national and sometimes international.
-Published information such as prices, financial analysis and investor services reports are used to help define market area. - (4) Developing an appraisal approach that reflects the relationship among property characteristics affecting value and determines the contribution of individual property characteristics: Among the three approaches to value (cost, income and market), industrial properties are most commonly appraised using replacement/reproduction cost new less depreciation models because of readily available cost information.
-If sufficient income or market data are available, those appraisal models may also be used.
+Published information such as prices, financial analysis and investor services reports are used to help define market area. - (4) Developing an appraisal approach that reflects the relationship among property characteristics affecting value and determines the contribution of individual property characteristics: Among the three approaches to value (cost, income and market), industrial properties are most commonly appraised using replacement/reproduction cost new less depreciation models because of readily available cost

-(5) Comparison and Review: The appraiser considers results that best address the individual characteristics of the subject property and that are based on the most reliable data when multiple models are used.
+- information.
+If sufficient income or market data are available, those appraisal models may also be used. - (5) Comparison and Review: The appraiser considers results that best address the individual characteristics of the subject property and that are based on the most reliable data when multiple models are used.
 Year-to year property value changes for the subject property are examined using computer-assisted statistical review.
 Periodic reassignment of properties among appraisers or the review of appraisals by a more experienced appraiser also contributes to the review process.